 Taliban sells off Afghanistan's natural resources to enrich themselves

-Several articles have been published on that issue:
+Many articles have been written about this issue:

 1) France 24 (2 February 2025): Cash-keen Taliban betting on Afghanistan's mines